 Often, people ask ‘how do I find a therapist near me?’.
 Since you may be attending therapy on a weekly basis, it is important to take into account whether the journey to your therapist’s practice is viable.
 If you are wondering how to find a good therapist in your area, a quick way is to enter your postcode in the ‘location’ search box on the Harley Therapists page.
-The website will suggest recommended, independently-reviewed therapists within five miles of your location.
-You can sort the results by the therapists closest to you at the top right of the therapists page if distance is important to you.
+You can sort the results by the therapists closest to you if the distance is important to you.

-While most areas have a number of therapists available, if you cannot find a therapist at the time or cost that suits you nearby, you may want to consider connecting with a therapist online via Skype.
-If you want to work with a specific therapist but they are based too far away, see if they offer Skype or phone therapy.
+While most areas have a number of therapists available, if you cannot find a therapist at the time or cost that suits you nearby, you may want to consider connecting with a therapist online.
 By starting counselling online or by phone, you are not constricted to a specific geographic location.
 There is growing evidence that talking to a therapist or counsellor by video chat is effective for many issues.
 To find out more about the pros and cons of starting online therapy, read our online counselling help page here.
 Or, see our separate find therapist pages for Manchester, Bristol and London.

 Wondering if therapy could help you?
 Watch our clip on how therapy can help here

 Therapy is an investment that can transform your life.
 It is worth considering whether the therapist you have chosen at the cost you are happy with is actually the best match for you in terms of their approach and their experience.
 On some therapist websites and directories, therapists' fees and session availability are not listed.
-This can make finding a therapist who is available at the time and cost suitable for you a lengthy and slow process, in which you have to call or email a number of therapists to find an appointment.
+This can make finding a therapist who is available at the time and cost suitable for you a lengthy and slow process.

 Wondering ‘how do I find a therapist who specialises with a certain condition’?
-If you have a particular issue or area of your life that you are struggling with, such as depression or relationship problems, you might find it helpful to find therapists who are specialised in this area.
-To find a short list of therapists who have experience working with a specific area or condition, just choose what you would like help with here.
+If you have a particular issue that you are struggling with you might find it helpful to find therapists who are specialised in this area.
+To find a shortlist of therapists who have experience working with a specific area or condition, choose what you would like help with here.

 You may already have a preference as to the gender of your therapist or you may not find this important.
 If you would prefer to work with someone of a certain gender, you can choose to filter therapists by gender on the therapists search page.